nginx-proxy/nginx-proxy/README.md

 Finally, start your containers with `VIRTUAL_HOST` environment variables.

     $ docker run -e VIRTUAL_HOST=foo.bar.com  ...
-### SSL Support using letsencrypt
+### SSL Support using an ACME CA

-[letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) is a lightweight companion container for the nginx-proxy.
-It allows the creation/renewal of Let's Encrypt certificates automatically.
+[acme-companion](https://github.com/nginx-proxy/acme-companion) is a lightweight companion container for the nginx-proxy.
+It allows the automated creation/renewal of SSL certificates using the ACME protocol.

 Set `DHPARAM_GENERATION` environment variable to `false` to disabled Diffie-Hellman parameters completely.
 This will also ignore auto-generation made by `nginx-proxy`.
 The default value is `true`